 TO HAVE AND TO HOLD the same to the said Gulf Power Company, its successors and assigns, forever.

-IN WITNESS WHEREOF, the Grantor has executed this instrument this \\\\\ day of \ 20 THE CITY OF PENSACOLA Witness (Print or type full name) (Print or type full name) Title: Witness Attest By: \ (Print or type full name) (Print or type full name) Title: STATE OF \\ COUNTY OF The foregoing instrument was acknowledged before me this \\\\\ day of \ and as as on behalf of THE CITY OF PENSACOLA, a municipal corporation of the State of Florida who is/are personally known to me or who has/have produced \ as identification, and who did/did not take an oath.
-NOTARY PUBLIC STAMP:
+IN WITNESS WHEREOF, the Grantor has executed this instrument this day of

+THE CITY OF PENSACOLA

+Dur

+Witness Бу:

+(Print or type full name) (Print or type full name)

+Title:

+Witness

+(Print or type full name) Attest By ı -

+(Print or type full name)

+Title:

+STATE OF

+COUNTY OF

+The foregoing instrument was acknowledged as l before me this and day of , 20 by

+on behalf of THE CITY OF PENSACOLA, a municipa known to me or who has/have produced oath.
+I corporation of the State of Florida who is/are perso onally

+STAMP: NOTARY PU BLIC